Texas Judge Jack Robison Interrupts Jury In Child Trafficking Trial, Says God Told Him Defendant Is Not Guilty

 Judge Jack Robison interrupted jury deliberations in the trial of a woman accused of child sex trafficking to make a strange declaration — that God had told him the defendant was not guilty.

 The incident happened in a state district court in Comal County in Texas, with the interruption taking place while jurors were deliberating on whether Gloria Romero-Perez was guilty of trafficking a 16-year-old girl for sex.
-Robison apologized to the jury, but said “when God tells me I gotta do something, I gotta do it,” the Herald-Zeitung reported.
+Robison apologized to the jury, but said, “when God tells me I gotta do something, I gotta do it,” the Herald-Zeitung reported.
 The judge then told the jury that God told him that the defendant was not guilty.

 The report noted that Judge Robison recused himself from the remainder of the jury proceedings after his remark and another judge took his place for the remainder of the jury’s deliberations.